 Don’t you want this bragging right?
 That you once stood at the top of one of the World’s tallest religious structure?

 Convinced about the Tower climb?
-Book Sagrada Familia entry ticket with Tower access
+Book Sagrada Familia Tower ticket

 Sagrada Familia at night